cscorley/dissertation/chapters/1_introduction/2_motivation.md

 necessarily based on the performance of an FLT.
 Again, our methodology is to extract a document for each changeset in the source code history and to train a TR model on the changeset documents.
-However, rather than using a heuristic-and-FLT-based approach, we choose to use extract *developer profiles*: documents which describe all changes a developer has made on the project.
+However, rather than using a heuristic-and-FLT-based approach, we choose to follow @Matter-etal_2009 and extract *developer profiles*: documents which describe all changes a developer has made on the project.
 We can then create an index of the developer profiles from the trained (changeset) model and skip all heuristics.

 <!--
 @McDonald-Ackerman_1998 show that there are two expertise finding problems: